tegonal/lasius-docker-compose/README.md

 ## The obligatory public beta disclaimer

-1) Lasius is in use in production at [Tegonal](https://tegonal.com).
+1) Lasius is in used in production at [Tegonal](https://tegonal.com).
 We are using it to track our own time, but we cannot guarantee that it will work for you.
 2) We plan to continuously improve Lasius to fit our needs and add new features that a broad audience might find useful.
    If you have any feedback, please let us know.